SimonLodal/xenum/docs/README.md

 - More importantly, the "1" after "black" means that the data has one dimension, which means a single array of values (0 means data is an immediate value; this is the default we used in the previous example).
 - For each enum value, the custom property values are now defined as a list.
+Each list is of different length; has exactly the number of values that you define for it.
+The same is true for any other childnode in the data hierarchy, if you use more dimensions.

+Trigger code generation as usual:
+- Header part:

+	XENUM5_DECLARE(Fruits)
+- Source part:

+	XENUM5_DEFINE(Fruits)

 ### Use the xenum
 The getter function now includes an index, naturally, and you can get the size of the arrays